Your laid-back island getaway

 How many days to spend in Koh Lanta

-That said, we’d recommend spending a week to truly experience the stunning beaches and visit the best sights at a relaxed pace with time to fully unwind.
+That said, we’d recommend spending a week to truly experience the stunning beaches and visit the best sights at an easy pace with time to fully unwind.

 Two weeks can easily be spent lounging on the beach and indulging in all the delicious food.